JiashengWu/Aspect-Based_Sentiment_Analysis/README.md

 ### Challenges

 The first challenge comes from the annotation.
 We collect data without labels from the biggest patient online forum ([patient.info](https://patient.info/)) in U.K and the U.S. We trained data with ground truth labeled by annotators in the market, so the performance of our model was limited to the quality of this data we collected.
-The second challenge is high imbalance of the dataset we created, in which the data from the majority class occupies 87% of all.
-The third challenge is that multi-label classification made our models hard to train, because insufficient minority data might not be learnt by models and the choosing of metrics for loss function and evaluation is a trick during training stage.
-To generate readable and intuitive visualization based on the output of models and to extract actionable insights from it is the last challenging point.
+The second challenge is the high imbalance of the dataset we created, in which the data from the majority class occupies 87% of the whole data.
+Then, multi-label classification made our models hard to train, because insufficient minority data might not be learnt by models and the choosing of metrics for loss function and evaluation is a trick during training stage.
+To generate readable and intuitive visualization based on the output of models and to extract actionable insights from it is another challenge we faced.

 ## Pipeline